orientechnologies/orientdb-docs/Using-SSL-with-OrientDB.md

+---
+search:
+   keywords: ['security', 'encryption', 'SSL']
+---

-# SSL/TLS
+# SSL

 Beginning with version 1.7, OrientDB provides support for securing its HTTP and BINARY protocols through SSL.
-TLS has been the default since OrientDB 2.0.
-Where the term SSL is used, please note that TLS is actually used (since 2.0).

-For distributed (prior to OrientDB 2.2) SSL/TLS, see the HazelCast documentation.
+For distributed SSL, see the HazelCast documentation.

 For more information on securing OrientDB, see the following pages:
 - [Database security](Database-Security.md)